Scot Bennett: Newport County

 Bennett's contract at Notts County was cancelled by mutual consent on 2 June 2016, and the same day he rejoined Newport County on a two-year contract.
 Bennett was part of the Newport squad that completed the 'Great Escape' with a 2–1 victory at home to Notts County on the final day of the 2016–17 season, which ensured Newport's survival in League Two.
 Bennett signed a new two-year contract with Newport in April 2018.
 He was part of the team that reached the League Two play-off final at Wembley Stadium on 25 May 2019.
 Newport lost to Tranmere Rovers 1–0 after a goal in the 119th minute.

 In June 2020 Bennett was released by Newport County at the end of the 2019–20 season due to the club's Coronavirus pandemic financial concerns.
 Bizarrely, in July 2020 Bennett was selected as Newport's Player of the Year for the 2019-20 season.
 On 4 August 2020 Bennett rejoined Newport on a one-year contract.
 Bennett played for Newport in the League Two play-off final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th minute penalty.
 In June 2021 his Newport contract was extended for a further two years.
 In June 2023 Bennett's Newport contract was extended for a further year.

 On 4 June 2024, the club confirmed that Bennett would be departing the club on 30 June 2024 upon the expiration of his contract.

 Cheltenham Town

 Bennett signed for newly relegated League Two club Cheltenham Town on 14 June 2024, linking up with his former manager at Newport, Michael Flynn.

 On 18 April 2025, Bennett made his 25th league start of the season for the club, triggering an extension to his contract.

+On 9 February 2026, Bennett joined National League South club Weston-super-Mare on loan for the remainder of the season.

+On 5 May 2026, Cheltenham announced the player would leave in the summer once his contract expired.

+Weston-super-Mare

+On 5 August 2026, Bennett joined Weston-super-Mare on a permanent basis.